Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard. She lives with a tabby and her three kittens.

 Oesophagitis may occur in a cat with a history of

 - Reflux disease

 2. Oral Cavity Problems (Stomatitis, Gingivitis, Tooth Pain)

-Inflammation of mouth or gums and tooth pain associated with cavities or old age are some common problems in cats causing them to avoid food.
+Inflammation of the mouth or gums and tooth pain associated with cavities or old age are some common problems in cats causing them to avoid food.
 Cats with these problems often have a poor appetite.

 The cats affected keep pawing at the face, may drool and show poor grooming.
-Many cats suffering from stomatitis show a presence of feline viruses.
+Many cats suffering from stomatitis show the presence of feline viruses.
 Confirm the condition from your vet as soon as you can.